| |

 |

-more difficult due to the tilted lie.
-The second shot is a little uphill and its
+to the tilted lie.
+The second shot is a little uphill and its landing area

-landing area is narrow.
-The approach shot is also demanding since the OB line
+is narrow.
+The approach shot is also demanding since the OB line faces the

 side of the green. |